police officer body worn body camera

 The necessity of recording Body Camera Video to protect both Citizens and Police

-Members of Pasadena Police displaying their Utility BodyWorn cameras (now eos by Utility).
+Members of Pasadena Police displaying their Utility BodyWorn cameras now <a href=httpswwwutilitycomeos title=eos>EOS by Utility<a>

 With social media rapidly evolving, the call for transparency and accountability inside a law enforcement agency is now necessary to show the world what police do with every interaction.
 And while there are general overarching guidelines, each agency has its policies—making it tricky for individual police monitoring to know they are consistently and correctly following protocols.